-October 25: Lemon Tree, Chapters 11-14: We'll discuss the concluding chapters, with a special focus on the question (below) that you responded to in the essay you'll turn in on Sunday.
+February 28: Lemon Tree, Chapters 11-14: We'll discuss the concluding chapters and your sense of Dalia and Bashir, and we'll also discuss the question (directly below) that you'll respond to in the essay you'll turn in tomorrow.

-Due October 27th, an essay of at least 750 words in response to the question: Do you see "The Lemon Tree" as being ultimately a hopeful book?
-In your essay articulating and supporting your opinion, please support your response by discussing specific references from the book.
-In this paper, I will be looking for you to take a stand and to support that stand with evidence from the book as well as from your own point-of-view and experiences, and through your own process of making meaning.
-In evaluating your work, I will also look for a thoughtful engagement with the text, and for a clear and well-considered interpretation of the ideas therein.
+Due February 28th, an essay of at least 750 words in response to the question: Do you see "The Lemon Tree" as being ultimately a hopeful book?
+In your essay (to be handed in on Canvas) articulating your opinion, please support your response by citing and discussing specific references from the book.
+In this paper, I will be looking for you to take a stand and to support that stand with evidence from the book as well as from your own point-of-view and your own process of making meaning.